splunk/observability-workshop/docs/victorops/vo_integrations.md

 1. Configuring the Integration between VictorOps and SignalFx
 2. Creating a test environment using Multipass

 ---
-You are going to need to record a number of values during this module which we will export as variables in a later step so I suggest you create a `values document` to store the following values as you work through it.

-=== "Values"
-    ```bash
-    export SFXVOPSID=
-    export ACCESS_TOKEN=
-    export REALM=
-    export ROUTINGKEY=
-    export INITIALS=

-    Service_API_Endpoint=
-    ```
----

 ## 1. Configuring the Integration between VictorOps and SignalFx